abrookins/OpenSearchResult/README.md

 You can change various things about the plugin by adding user settings:

+- 'highlight_file_paths': Set to false to disable highlighting openable paths (the command will still work)
 - 'highlight_file_scope': The scope that will be used to color the outline for openable paths.
 See your theme file for examples.
 - 'highlight_file_icon': If you want an icon to show up in the gutter next to